Jeaninezpp/multi-view-datasets/README.md

 # Incomplete-multi-view-datasets

-## One complete: A view is complete and other views random miss 10%-70%.
+-One complete: A view is complete and other views randomly miss 10%-70%.
-## Random miss : All views random miss.
+-Random miss : All views randomly miss.
 ---
 100Leaves.mat